The Most Common Reasons UK Immigration Visa Applications Are Refused

 Not Using a Reputable Immigration Law Firm

-Getting bad advice from friends and family, and even inexperienced lawyers can lead to mistakes and visa refusals.
+Getting bad advice from friends and family, and even inexperienced lawyers can lead to mistakes and UK Immigration Visa Applications refusals.
 Of course, it’s difficult to know what advice is bad advice when you’re not an expert yourself.
 The key is to only take advice from a well-respected and experienced immigration law solicitor.
 Check for reviews and client ratings to see how others have found the experience when instructing a solicitor.

 You should also ensure that the immigration law firm you use is regulated by an authority such as the Solicitors Regulation Authority (SRA).
 You can find this out by viewing the firm’s contact page on their website.
 They should also have an easily accessible Code of Conduct available and explain their complaints procedure to you.

 Even though your family and friends are very much about you, they are not the best source for immigration advice.
 No matter how well-intentioned their guidance is, be careful.
 Having your visa refused because of bad advice will not serve you well and will cost you money and time.